leikind/wice_grid/README.md

   end
 ```

-Otherwise, to avoid double rendering, use the return value of the method to conditionally call your +render+ :
+Otherwise, to avoid double rendering, use the return value of the method to conditionally call your `render` :
 ```

   def index